aosabook/500lines/same-origin-policy/doc/chapter.md

 (http://alloy.mit.edu) and try building a model of their favorite system!

-## Appendix A: Reusable Modules in Alloy
+## Appendix: Reusing Modules in Alloy

 As mentioned earlier in this chapter, Alloy makes no assumptions about the behavior of the system being modeled.
 The lack of a built-in